robin-raymond/zax.io/pointers.md

 ### Using the `last` type qualifier to optimize content transfer

 Normally references and pointers `lease` their ownership to other functions for a period of time.
-The true owner of the reference or pointer is not relevant but the owner much keep the lifetime of the underlying type alive while the reference or pointer is in use.
+The true owner of the reference or pointer is not relevant but the owner must keep the lifetime of the underlying type alive while the reference or pointer is in use.
 The `lease` reference and pointer qualifier indicates that the reference is leasing it's lifetime from somewhere else.
 Be default, all references and pointers are pre-qualified with `lease` and thus this qualifier is redundant and need not to be specified.

 Alternatively, references and pointers can have a qualifier of `last` appended to their type.
 The `last` qualifier on a reference or pointer indicates the receiver of this type will inherit the contents of the type as this reference or pointer is the very `last` owner to the underlying type's contents.
 The contents contained in the type will be discarded if not claimed.
 By knowing the `last` qualifier is specified on a type's instance, the ownership of the contents can be claimed by a receiving function.
 This helps optimization by transferring the contents out of one type's instance into another prior to an instance's disposal rather than making content copies.
 Later when the instance is disposed, the claimed contents will have already been transferred out of the referred or pointer.
 This saves contents from having to be cloned only to have the original contents disposed moments later.